 d.
 Detect the presence of explosives and/or their component parts.

 e.
 Searches prior to special events in public and controlled environments.

 i.
 Canine teams should not be used to respond to non- authorised calls for assistance but may engage in special assignments not listed above with prior approval of K9 Metropolitan Specialists management.

 ii.
 The canine handler will evaluate and assess each situation and determine if deployment of a canine is appropriate.
 A supervisor sufficiently appraised of the situation may instruct the handler to deploy or not deploy the canine.

 iii.
-K9 teams may assist law enforcement agencies when that assistance does not jeopardize the safety or security of the team, and providing a request for assistance has been received from the relevant agency.
+K9 teams may assist Law Enforcement agencies when that assistance does not jeopardise the safety or security of the team, and providing a request for assistance has been received from the relevant agency.